5 dishes every Hanoi visitor needs to try

-Though it's highly unlikely the pair will be hitting the streets for any meals, it'd be a shame it they didn't take the time to sample at least a bit of the local cuisine.
-(Should Trump find himself craving some "great American food," however, there's a McDonald's near Hoan Kiem Lake -- the fast food chain's first Hanoi branch.)
-After all, when former President Barack Obama traveled to Hanoi in 2016, he famously joined the late Anthony Bourdain for a meal of bun cha, a beloved local specialty made up of bits of marinated, charcoal-grilled pork patties and pork slices in a dipping sauce with rice noodles and herb garnishes.
+Hanoi (CNN) — When former President Barack Obama traveled to Hanoi in 2016, he famously joined the late Anthony Bourdain for a meal of bun cha, a beloved local specialty made up of bits of marinated, charcoal-grilled pork patties and pork slices in a dipping sauce with rice noodles and herb garnishes.

 And then of course there's the world-famous pho.
 Made with rice noodles, this beef noodle soup is a must-try on the streets of Hanoi -- not to mention readily available overseas.